 Finding a mentor is also a beneficial way to learn more about which branch of medicine you would enjoy most.

 During medical school, you will be required to take the United States Medical Licensing Examination (USMLE).
-The USMLE is a three-step examination necessary for medical licensure.
-Step one must be completed by the end of your second year before starting the clinical phase, and Step two must be completed by your final year before you can apply for residency in the U.S.
+The USMLE is a three-step exam necessary for medical licensure.
+You’ll complete Steps 1 and 2 by your final year before you can apply for residencies.

 Internal medicine residency programs typically take around three years and prepare you to become a board-certified general internist.
-During this time, you will learn how to diagnose and treat a range of illnesses, especially chronic illnesses.
-For this reason, internal medicine residency programs are regarded as very broad and intensive in nature.
+During this time, you’ll learn how to diagnose and treat many illnesses, especially chronic ones.
+For this reason, internal medicine residency programs are regarded as very broad and intensive.

-You may choose to undergo a fellowship to subspecialize in a specific area in internal medicine beyond the initial residency program.
+You may choose to undergo a fellowship to subspecialize in a specific area in internal medicine beyond your residency program.
 These include specialties in cardiology, endocrinology, and oncology.

-Upon completion of residency, you are now eligible to secure a medical license for your region and then to become board certified.
-If you’re in the United States, the process of board certification requires that you pass the American Board of Internal Medicine (ABIM)’s certification exam.
+Upon completion of residency, you’re eligible to secure medical licensure for your state.
+The process of board certification requires that you pass the American Board of Internal Medicine (ABIM)’s certification exam.

-As an internist, your patients are entrusting you with their health and well-being.
+As an internist, your patients entrust you with their health and well-being.
 Such a responsibility understandably takes years of training and dedication.
-To summarize the steps above, becoming a general internist typically takes at least 11 years:
+How long it takes to become an internist depends on your personal timeline (such as whether or not you take gap years), but it typically takes 11 years:

 If you wish to subspecialize, this may take an additional 1 to 3 years.
 Below are examples of the lengths of fellowships for some subspecialties:

-As an internist, you are an expert in preventing, treating, and diagnosing a broad spectrum of diseases in adults.
-There are multiple reasons why going into this specialty can give you a fulfilling and stimulating career.
+As an internist, you’re an expert in preventing, treating, and diagnosing a broad spectrum of diseases in adults.
+There are multiple reasons why going into this specialty can provide a fulfilling career.

 Internists have the comprehensive knowledge to deal with multiple organ systems and interacting diseases at once.
-Patients will often come to you with rare and/or complex diseases that other doctors were unable to treat, or even diagnose in the first place.
-Because of this, internists must employ problem-solving and analytical skills which can be very intellectually gratifying.
+Patients often come to you with rare and/or complex diseases that other doctors couldn’t treat or even diagnose.

 Internists typically treat the same patients over a long period, often the length of their adult life.
 If you value building relationships with your patients, then this is a great specialty to look into.

-Moreover, a day in the life of a general internal medicine doctor offers a lot of variety!
-Because of your broad knowledge and the fact that you are not limited to one organ system, you can see a patient with diabetes one hour and then move on to the treatment of COPD the next.
+Moreover, the daily life of a general internal medicine doctor offers variety!
+Because of your broad knowledge of multiple organ systems, you can see a patient with diabetes one hour and then move on treating COPD the next.
 This also allows you to interact with doctors from almost every field.

-On the plus side, you can decide to subspecialize if you’d like to narrow your focus.
+On the plus side, you can decide to subspecialize if you want to narrow your focus.

-There is also a lot of variety in where you can work, such as in an office, clinic, or hospital (including all three at once).
-Some even work in rehabilitation centers or long-term care facilities.
+You can also work in various places, such as an office, clinic, or hospital (including all three at once).
+Some internists even work in rehabilitation centers or long-term care facilities.

-Based on a 2019 U.S. physician employment report, internal medicine rank as the #2 most in-demand specialties.
+Based on a recent U.S. physician employment report, internal medicine ranks as the second-most in-demand specialty.

 Most internists only work with adults, but there are subspecialties in adolescent medicine and pediatrics.

-If you are a deep-thinker who is passionate about being able to help your patients with a broad range of health concerns, then becoming an internist might be right for you.
-While becoming one can seem daunting initially, having a clear picture of the path ahead of you is the first step to achieving your dream.
+If you’re a deep-thinker passionate about helping your patients with a broad range of health concerns, then becoming an internist might be right for you.
+Now that you know how to become an internal medicine doctor, you have a clear picture of the path ahead.
+Good luck!